 Similar versions of this post were widely shared among Facebook users in the United States, but it was primarily circulated in the United Kingdom and Ireland, where ALDI is especially popular and has been part of the supermarket landscape for longer than in the United States:

-A spokesperson for ALDI UK confirmed that these posts refer to a genuine offer made by ALDI in 2017 and again in 2018 but clarified that the offer is not available in the United States.
-(We asked ALDI US whether the company was running a similar holiday-related campaign in the United States, but we did not receive a response in time for publication.)
+A spokesperson for ALDI UK confirmed that these social media posts referred to a genuine offer made by ALDI in 2017 and again in 2018 but clarified that the offer was not available in the United States:

 From the end of November until 9 December, ALDI Ireland collaborated with FoodCloud on a Christmas-specific campaign called “Food for Good,” which invited customers to donate surplus food items in designated boxes at ALDI locations throughout Ireland.